A crowd flowed under Basel Bridge, so many,

 As I glanced down to the chilly water below, I noticed a pair of rather chubby men swimming awkwardly with the current.
 A clever way to beat the heat, I thought — and probably not permitted.
 Who could recommend swimming in a busy navigational river in the middle of a large city?
 I admired what I imagined to be their renegade act, and kept walking.

-On my next glance down to the water, a pair of lithe young women floated into view, the fluid movements of their limber limbs perhaps a bit too well revealed by my elevated position and the Rhine’s clear water.
+On my next glance down to the water, a pair of lithe young women floated into view, the fluid movements of their supple limbs perhaps a bit too well revealed by my elevated position and the Rhine’s clear water.
 So maybe this is a thing, I shrugged — but seeing no one else, I continued across the bridge.

 I proceeded to visit the most notable corners of the old town, where many tourists’ photographs will surely somewhere attest to my sweat-soaked presence.
 I returned across the bridge at the height of the day’s heat.